 Dressed in skinny jeans and a crop top, giving only a hint of her sculpted belly, she looked as if she had walked straight out of a fashion magazine.

-My only assets worth considering okay were probably my breasts and hips.
+My only assets worth considering were probably my breasts and hips.
 But sometimes, even they were a bother when shopping for clothes.

-Even though I considered these to be my best casual clothes, next to Addison I felt underdressed, also very badly out of shape.
+Even though I considered these to be my best casual clothes, next to Addison I felt underdressed, also very out of shape.

 Look at her; she’s gorgeous.